zhengqigao/hbsattn/README.md

 1. [block_sparse_attn from Han Lab](https://github.com/mit-han-lab/Block-Sparse-Attention)
 2. [Triton implementation of FlashAttention](https://github.com/Dao-AILab/flash-attention/blob/main/flash_attn/flash_attn_triton.py)

+I would also like to acknowledge the discussion with Tianyuan Zhang, Guanxuan Xiao, and Junxian Guo.

 ---

 ## TODO

-The following are tasks that readily come to mind, though it is unclear how much demand there is for them.
+The following are tasks that readily come to mind, though it is unclear how much demand there is for them (Backward implementation might be the most needed?)
 Please open an issue if you are interested, and I may work on it.

 - [ ] Implement Triton backward kernel for HBSAttention (autograd support)
 - [ ] Add tests for backward (gradient) correctness in `test/test_accuracy.py`